Ready to start your career as a Tiger? Once you've applied and been accepted to the

 Do you have a disability?
 A comprehensive program of services and academic accommodations

 designed to provide access and opportunity is available to qualified students with

-disabilities through Student Disability Services (SDS).
-Be sure to register with SDS
+disabilities through Disability Resources for Students (SDS).
+Be sure to register

 Are you a First Generation Student?
 Consider becoming a First Scholar.
 First Scholars